OpenArena/UI3/README.md

-This requires a compiled binary of leixperimental's cgame and ui modules to use (due to many extensions).
+This requires a compiled binary of openarena/gamecode's cgame and ui modules to use (due to many new extensions), and they must be compiled with the missionpack scripts/batches with the -DSCRIPTHUD switch.